Struct gstreamer_check::harness::RefMut [−][src]

 Returns

-Similar to what gst_harness_src_push does with GstBuffers
+Similar to what gst_harness_src_push does with GstBuffers, this transfers

-are being transferred automagically.
+some GstEvents are being transferred automagically.
 Look at sink_forward_pad

 for details.